omolewaaa/POSTIT/README.md

   This is a simple application that allows friends and colleagues create groups for notifications, This way one person can post notifications to everyone by sending a message once.
 The application allows people create accounts, create groups and add registered users to the groups, and then send messages out to these groups whenever they want.

-TEMPLATE FOLDER:This contains the user interfaces:

-  •	A page for users to register and login

-  •	A webpage page that allows registered users to create broadcast groups and add other registered users to created groups.

-  •	A page that allows registered users post messages to all users in a particular group.

-  •	A “Message Board” page that allows registered users see messages that have been posted to groups they belong to.
+TEMPLATE FOLDER:

-  These pages are designed using HTML and CSS
+This contains the user interfaces using HTML and CSS

+SERVER FOLDER:

-SERVER FOLDER:This folder house the backend implementation of the project with NodeJS - Express
+       This folder house the backend implementation of the project with NodeJS - Express

-   •	API routes for users to create accounts and login to the application

-   •	An API route that allow users create broadcast groups

    GETTING STARTED